superdurszlak/superdurszlak.github.io/_posts/2024-12-01-mystery-box-understanding-autistic-employees.md

 - Being both misunderstood and struggling to understand others,
 - Suffering from co-morbidities, such as OCD, anxiety, depression to name a few.

+An extreme scenario is a meltdown or shutdown - a situation where an autistic individual is overwhelmed with stimuli, emotions and/or stress to the point they cannot control themselves anymore.
+One possible outcome is visible and verbal, uncontrolled reactions - screaming, covering our eyes or ears, escaping, even physical aggression towards ourselves or others.
+The other may manifest itself as an inability to speak, process verbal and/or sensory inputs, overall numbness, inability to make decision or desire to withdraw and hide in a safe place.

 {% capture autism_not_a_choice_insight %}
 Autism and other types of neurodivergence stem from neurological differences, including brain structure, and brain activity.
 It is not an individual's choice to have them or not.
 {% endcapture %}